Security guard: United States

-A Personal Protection Officer (PPO) directly protects the life of their client.
-PPO's are the only license type able to wear plain clothes while working.
-PPO's in plain clothes MUST conceal their firearm, and they are also the only license type able to conceal their firearm at all.
+A Personal Protection Officer (PPO) directly protects their client's life.
+PPOs are the only license type able to wear plain clothes while working.
+PPOs in plain clothes MUST conceal their firearms, and they are the only license type allowed to do so.
 The Level IV/Personal Protection Officer license is tied to the Level III/Commissioned Officer license.
-To issue a PPO license the PPO candidate must be applying for at the same time or have already received a Level III/ Commissioned Security Officer license.
-The Security Officer's Level III and IV will also have the same expiration date regardless of date issued.
+To issue a PPO license, the PPO candidate must be applying for it at the same time or have already received a Level III/ Commissioned Security Officer license.
+The Security Officer's Level III and IV will also share the same expiration date, regardless of the issue date.